zellwk/zellwk.com/src/posts/2021-04-16-7-challenges-of-learning-code.md

 ### Practice

-Since using of knowledge stored inside short-term memory converts it into long-term memory, the only other way to combat memory loss is to **practice what you learned**.
+Since usage of knowledge stored inside short-term memory converts it into long-term memory, the only other way to combat memory loss is to **practice what you learned**.

 Don't make practice harder than you think it is.
 All you have to do is **make stuff whenever you can**.